Edited writing is reader-friendly writing.

 Which type of edit do you need?

-Copy Edit – a basic check of spelling, grammar, punctuation, and consistency.
+Copy Edit – a basic check of spelling, grammar, punctuation, and consistency

-Line Edit – a line by line polishing of language, suggestions for clearer or more resonant words, and help with flow between sentences and paragraphs.
+Line Edit – a line by line polishing of language, suggestions for clearer or more resonant words, and help with flow between sentences and paragraphs

 Substantive Edit – a thorough review of the content, structure and tone of your writing

-In a short piece of writing, you might want all three levels of editing – the whole works.
+You might want all three levels of editing – the whole works.
 Substantive editing is done first, followed by line editing, and then copy editing.